JadeWeserPort: History and construction period

 There have been plans for expanding the commercial operations of the harbours of Wilhelmshaven for many years.
 Originally a naval base, the deep water of the Jade estuary became more and more attractive for merchant shipping with the growth of ships in the 20th century.
 In 1958 the first pier for deep-draft tankers was built.
 In 1993, local commercial associations made first plans for a major container terminal with initially four, later six, berths for large container vessels.

 After a number of delays caused by legal and administrative reasons a court ruling of 8 March 2008 allowed for the immediate commencement of construction work for the first four berths.
 Between then and January 2012 nearly 46 Mm3 of sand were flushed.
 Major parts of the superstructure have been finished so that administrative port authorities were able to assume their functions in August 2012.

 Characteristics

 With only limited commercial activity in Wilhelmshaven's hinterland, most cargo will need further transportation by feeder vessels, railway, or on the road.
 Expectations rest with the fact that JadeWeserPort will be the easternmost deep-water port in Northern Europe able to berth the largest container vessels in present and future use up to a size of 18,000 twenty-foot equivalent units.
-Therefore, it is hoped that a major share of the overseas container traffic of Scandinavian and Baltic nations including the western part of Russia will be handled here (map of feeder routes).
+Therefore, it is hoped that a major share of the overseas container traffic of Scandinavian and Baltic nations including the western part of Russia will be handled here.
 Growth rates in container shipping are expected to at least remain at the present 7% per year.

 The German railway company DB is upgrading the Wilhelmshaven–Oldenburg railway, to provide extra capacity for freight trains.
 The electrification of the rail connection was completed in December 2022.